How to faux paint any surface to look like zinc.

 I like my round table in my kitchen.
 It fits the space perfectly and is classic.
 If I was ever to get a new one, I would still want it to be a round pedestal table.
 No table legs to get in the way of chairs.
 I would also want it to have an extension leaf that we could add when we have family and friends visiting.

 Have you ever created a faux paint finish?
-Now that you see the process – would you try it?
+Now that you see the process – and the success of a reader who did it, would you try it?